GrimReaperSam/GrimReaperSam.github.io/_projects/cini.md

 # **Layout Analysis**
 {: .text-center .margBSmall}

 The results from both methods are merged together, and sorted vertically and horizontally in order to classify each area.
-For example the top-left most area is the City in which the painting can be found.
+For example the top-leftmost area is the City in which the painting can be found.
 The end result of the process is something like this:

 ![Text Classification]({{base}}/img/projects/cini/text-classification.png "Text Classification")